squidKid-deluxe/Banner3D/README.md

 also, the module currently does NOT support 'other' symbols, like @, #, $, %, ^, and &.

 The module can be installed with the setup.py provided, but be sure to do colorize.py first.
+Otherwise, the banner3D setup.py will throw an error.

 ## Dependencies: